trineoo/stereo/README.md

 # Stereo Vision for Autonomous ferry - code
 The project is a part of TTK4900 - Engineering Cybernetics, Master's Thesis at Norwegian University of Science and Technology.
-"Stereo Vision for Autonomous ferry" goes into detail of the calibration, the chosen stereo setup and the implementation for testing in dynamic scenes.
-The ownship has adequate data to sense, process and understand its surroundings.
+"Stereo Vision for Autonomous ferry" goes into detail of the calibration, the chosen stereo setup, and the implementation for testing in dynamic scenes.
+The ownship has adequate data to sense, process, and understand its surroundings.

 ## Contents
 * [Getting Started](#getting-started)